BlackWasp

 Strong Typing

-When programmers see this new syntax for the first time, it is not unusual that they incorrectly assume that "var" is a new data type, perhaps similar to the variant type of Visual Basic 6 or to the existing object class.
+When you first encounter this new syntax, you may assume that "var" is a new data type, perhaps similar to the variant type of Visual Basic 6 or to the existing object class.
 In fact, variables created in this manner follow all of the rules of the strongly typed C# language.
 Once compiled, the resultant code is indistinguishable from that of an explicitly declared variable.
 This can be demonstrated by attempting to incorrectly assign an incompatible value:

 var fruit = "Apple"; // String variable